juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;only_one_tissue : bool to indicate if leave only the biggest tissue connected component or leave all

 ### Clasify images from directory folders to dataframe (--cf):
+This option stores in a new dataframe the images paths with a "target" column with the classification which the folders containing them have as name.
 dictionary called "clasify":
-(This option stores in a new dataframe the images paths with a "target" column with the classification which the folders containing them have as name)
 List of dictionaries containing each one:
 &emsp;imgdir: Path to the directory which contains the folders of each class of images
 &emsp;extension: The extension of the images (to don`t get other type of files into the dataframe)
 &emsp;output_file: Path where the resulting dataframe will be stored

 ### Clasify options in json (--c):
+This option stores in a new dataframe the images paths with a "target" column with the classification to be used.
 dictionary called "clasify":
-(This option stores in a new dataframe the images paths with a "target" column with the classification to be used)
 List of dictionaries containing each one:
 Compulsory:
 &emsp;input: Path to the dataframe with the data to use in the classification